ericfrederich/minimal-python-project/README.md

 python3 -m venv myenv
 ```

 3. Install your project into the venv in editable mode.
-Editable mode means you can make changes to your code without reinstalling (with the exception of `setup.py`.
-If you change that, you'll have to reinstall.).
+Editable mode means you can make changes to your code without reinstalling.
+There are a couple of exceptions: if you change `setup.py` or create a new subpackage (subdirectory), you'll have to install again.

 ```
 myenv/bin/pip install -e .